MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentstartprocessresult.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentStartProcessResult

 ## -description

-Runtime class that queries the result of the start process in the Isolated Windows Environment.
+**Deprecated.** Runtime class that queries the result of the start process in the Isolated Windows Environment.

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples